youmi-obg/Adxmi-Sever-to-Sever-API-For-Publisher/Adxmi Sever to Sever API For Publisher_Version 1.0.md

-androidid|The Android ID of user's device.If androidid is mandatory in "mandatory_device"  parameter,publisher must pass it in trackinglink.If not,android will not appear in trackinglink. advid  |The Google Advertising ID of user's device.If advid is mandatory in "mandatory_device"  parameter,publisher must pass it in trackinglink.If not,advid will not appear in trackinglink. idfa  |The IDFA on IOS of user's device.If idfa is mandatory in "mandatory_device"  parameter,publisher must pass it in trackinglink.If not,idfa will not appear in trackinglink. udid  |The udid of user's device.If idfa is mandatory in "mandatory_device"  parameter,publisher must pass it in trackinglink.If not,idfa will not appear in trackinglink.
+androidid|The Android ID of user's device.If androidid is mandatory in "mandatory_device"  parameter,publisher must pass it in trackinglink.If not,android will not appear in trackinglink. advid  |The Google Advertising ID of user's device.If advid is mandatory in "mandatory_device"  parameter,publisher must pass it in trackinglink.If not,advid will not appear in trackinglink. idfa  |The IDFA on IOS of user's device.If idfa is mandatory in "mandatory_device"  parameter,publisher must pass it in trackinglink.If not,idfa will not appear in trackinglink. udid  |The udid of user's device.If udid is mandatory in "mandatory_device"  parameter,publisher must pass it in trackinglink.If not,idfa will not appear in trackinglink.

 #### Example